Fred Woodhouse

-Frederick Irvine Woodhouse (13 June 1912 – 8 July 1998) was an Australian track and field athlete who competed in the 1934 and 1938 British Empire Games.
+Frederick Irvine Woodhouse (13 June 1912 – 8 July 1998) was an Australian track and field athlete who competed at the 1934 British Empire Games and 1938 British Empire Games.

+Biography

-At the 1934 Empire Games he won the bronze medal in the pole vault event.
+At the 1934 Empire Games Woodhouse won the bronze medal in the pole vault event.
 He was also a member of the Australian relay team which finished fourth in the 4×110 yards competition.

+Woodhouse finished second behind Dick Webster in the pole vault event at the 1936 AAA Championships.

-Four years later he finished seventh in the pole vault contest at the 1938 Empire Games.
+Two years later he finished seventh in the pole vault contest at the 1938 Empire Games.